 Hours: Mon-Sun, 8 a.m.-10 p.m. (by appointment only)

 Beer.
 Seattle makes it, everyone drinks it, the world is a better place.
 But what if we could somehow unlock the code to this elusive elixir and procure the formula to the divine drink from the beerluminati?
 Gallagher’s Where-U-Brew is the place to turn ale-centric aspirations into liquid delights.
+Call ahead of time to reserve a kettle.
 First consultation takes two hours—perfect for date night.
 Brainstorm with the friendly Gallagher’s staff and specify a blend.
 Name check your favorite, is it a mellow amber, crisp pilsner, dark ale or dry-hopped IPA?
 Gallagher’s will help translate your mouth’s wishes into an action plan.

 Two weeks of fermentation later: boom, bottling.
 Be there to lovingly pour every ounce into every bottle, taking full ownership of your alcoholic ambrosia.
 A full batch provides 135 bottles of farm fresh brew to accompany visitors home—more than enough to last a week or three!
 So the next time the kids are buggin’ let them know, for date night, Mommy and Daddy made a secret home brew.
 And now we’re gonna drink it.